heyysahil/Sentiment-Analysis/README.md

 # Sentiment-Analysis using BERT and XAI

-## Sentiment Analysis on Social Media using BERT and XAI

 ## Explainable AI
 Explainable AI (XAI) refers to a set of methodologies, techniques, and tools designed to make the decision-making processes of artificial intelligence (AI) and machine learning (ML) models understandable to humans.
 As AI systems become increasingly complex and integral to various aspects of society—ranging from healthcare and finance to autonomous vehicles and social media—there's a growing need to ensure that their operations are transparent, trustworthy, and accountable.
 XAI addresses this need by providing insights into how AI models arrive at their conclusions, enabling users to comprehend, trust, and effectively manage AI-driven outcomes.